akoken/arm-hello-world/README.md

-# Hello World ARM64
+# ARM64 Hello World for Apple Silicon
-This is a hello world application in ARM64 assembly for Apple Silicon.
+Explore ARM64 assembly with this compact and fun Hello World app tailored for Apple Silicon

 ## How to run locally
 Assemble your assembly to object files: